malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 :::

-Supervised Learning within the context of Chemistry has been primarily focused on the optimisation of parameters for simulations or experiments, cases which would have previously required tedious hand optimisation.
+Supervised Learning within the context of Chemistry has focused on the optimisation of parameters in simulations or experiments, cases which would have previously required tedious hand optimisation.
-@Meenakshisundaram2019 used Machine Learning to find the geometry of molecules with liquids that were the most fragile.
+@Meenakshisundaram2019 used Machine Learning to find the most fragile molecular liquids for a given number of particles.
-In running an experiment where the data collection and analysis is automated, the machine learning directs simulations with new geometries based on the existing data.
+The machine learning was able to direct simulations of molecules with new geometries based on the automated data collection and analysis of previous geometries.
 As more data is collected the directed guesses improve.
 The tuning of parameters using machine learning has also been used by @Ren2018 to speed up the development of a novel amorphous alloy.
-The optimisations allowed by machine learning speed up the process of discovery by 1000 times.
+The optimisations allowed by machine learning speed up discovery by 1000 times over previous methods.

-The process of optimisation can also be applied to smaller problems.
+Optimisation using machine learning can also be applied to smaller problems.
-In the motivating example for using machine learning [@fig:order_parameter_overlap] we need to choose a value below which a structure is considered liquid-like and above is considered crystal like.
+In the motivating example @fig:order_parameter_overlap] to sepearate the liquid and p2 structures we need to choose a value below which a structure is considered liquid-like and above is considered crystal like.
-The choice of this value can dramatically change how well this classification performs, however in a survey of publications using similar techniques [@Mitus2002;@Qi2010;@Petrov2015;@Hamanaka2006;@Wierschem2011;@Tobochnik1982;@Engel2013;@Bernard2011;@Strandburg1984] there is no mention of the value or the method used to determine it.
+The choice of this value can change how well this classification performs, however in a survey of publications using similar techniques [@Mitus2002;@Qi2010;@Petrov2015;@Hamanaka2006;@Wierschem2011;@Tobochnik1982;@Engel2013;@Bernard2011;@Strandburg1984] there is no mention of the value or the method used to determine it.
 Supervised Learning provides a formal method for the determination of the best value based on the available data.